myudelson/hmm-scalable/readme.txt

 4) pGuess or pG - is a probability that unknown skill will be applied correctly.

 There is no forgetting in BKT and it's pForget or pF is set to zero.
-In addition, there is a pKnown or pL parameters, which is a running estimate of the skill mastery.
+In addition, there is a pKnown or pL parameter, which is a running estimate of the skill mastery.

 For more details on BKT refer to [1].
 [2], among other things, discusses how a gradient-based fitting of HMM can be implemented.
-[3, 4] cover additional some of the consideration for implementation.
+[3, 4] covers additional topics relevant for the implementation.

 = Compilation =

 If you are on a Linux or Mac OS X system, simply use 'make all' command.
-If you are on Windows, you might need to install cygwin and have g++/gcc compiler available.
+If you are on Windows, you might need to install cygwin and have g++/gcc compiler available and be sure to install 'make' command with cygwin.

 = Data =